wp-plugins/collapsable-blogroll/readme.txt

 == Installation ==

-1. Copy plugin contents to /wp-content/plugins/collapsable-blogroll
+1. Copy plugin contents to /wp-content/plugins/collroll.
+NOTE: Don't forget to rename the plugin folder from collapsable-blogroll to collroll.
+The plugin won't work otherwise.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Put <!--catlinkspage--> in the place (page or post) where the blogroll should appear.
+3. Put <!--catlinkspage--> in your post or on a page where the blogroll should appear.

 == Frequently Asked Questions ==